The Bankrate promise

 It should be noted that these are rough guidelines ⏤ unexpected events can throw a wrench into markets and a low VIX level today could be followed by a period of extreme volatility if circumstances change.

 Can you invest in the VIX?

 Investing in the VIX directly is not possible, but you can purchase ETFs that track the index as a way to speculate on future changes in the VIX or as a tool for hedging.
-This isn’t something that will make sense for most investors who are saving and investing to meet a long-term goal such as retirement.
+This isn’t something that will make sense for most investors who are working to meet a long-term goal such as saving for retirement.